turing-machines/mentals-ai/README.md

 - Take top news from Hacker News, choose a topic and write an article on the topic with the participation of the critic and save to a file.

 All of the above examples are located in the [agents](agents) folder.

+> [!NOTE]
+> Llama3 support is available for providers using a compatible OpenAI API.

 ## ☯️ The Idea